FireMidge/value-objects/docs/README.md

 Use this type when the value represents a single integer value, but there is no fixed list of valid values, or it is not feasible to write up each valid value.

+**If you do not need to do any configuration, there is a generic class available, implementing this type: `FireMidge\ValueObject\Generic\AnyInteger`.**

 ### Validation